subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  J  \sim {1\over{\sqrt{2\pi}}} e^{-{x^2\over 2}} $$

 The scaling $\sqrt{N}$ ensures that the total energy does not blow up to infinity as $N$ increases, while the Standard Normal assumption completely randomizes all interactions.
 Note that for a particular realization of the random variable $J$, the interactions are fixed, or quenched, but at random values.
 This observation lies at the heart of the SK model, i.e., the interactions can assume random values, but they follow a well defined statistical distribution.
+Because of the quenched disorder, every energy function $E$ in a spin glass is different from all others, since every sample corresponds to a different set of coupling $J_{ij}$.
+Even though samples are microscopically different, the display the same macroscopic behavior on the average.

 Recall that for the case of ferrmagnetism, the magnetized phase was characterized by the fact that the average magnetization $m$ was non-zero.
 If $E(\sigma_i) = m_i$, then

 $$ {1\over N}\sum_i m_i = m > 0 $$

 In the SK model clearly ${1\over N}\sum_i m_i = 0$ once we average over all possible values of the the interaction $J$, which has an average of zero.
 So how can we characterize the magnetized phase in SK models?
+If a low temperature phase exists for the SK model, there must some spin configurations that are more likely to occur than others.
 Edwards and Anderson suggested that we use the following critera instead

 $$ q_{EA} = {1\over N}\sum_i m_i^2 > 0  $$